Year End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 • Traversing- Accessing or visiting each data element in a particular order in a data structure is called traversing.

-• Searching- It is finding the location(s) of data that satisfies one or more conditions.
+• Searching- It is finding the location(s) of data that satisfy one or more conditions.
 We have various search techniques like linear search and binary search to search for elements in a data structure.

 • Sorting- Arranging the data in a specified order (ascending or descending) is sorting.
 A user uses different techniques to sort data, viz bubble sort, shell sort, etc.